 - Becoming upset after using the computer or cell phone

-- Avoiding questions from you about what’s happening
+- Avoiding questions from you about what is happening

-Kids who bully may have similar signs, but you may notice unusual computer activity such as switching screens when you walk in or multiple log-ins that you don’t recognize.
+Kids who bully may have similar signs, but you may notice unusual computer activity such as switching screens when you walk in or multiple log-ins that you do not recognize.

-As with all childhood changes from normative behavior, anything that’s extreme and interfering with home, school, and friends warrants further investigation.
+As with all childhood changes from usual behavior, anything that is extreme and interfering with home, school, and friends warrants further review.
 Call the school to see if grades are slipping, and call your pediatrician to arrange an evaluation including a discussion of whether it would be appropriate to obtain psychologic input.

-Bullying expert and psychologist Joel Haber, PhD, notes that bullying is on the rise due to technologic changes in our culture.
-Dr Haber feels as other experts do that it’s the accessibility coupled with technology that is part of the issue.
-The indirect nature of the Internet allows even good kids to be mean because of the faceless power that the screen builds in.
-Dr Haber notes that “it’s easier to have fun at someone else’s expense” and that being online removes the empathy that face-to face contact creates.
+Bullying is on the rise due to technologic changes in our culture.
+The ease of access coupled with technology is part of the issue.
+The indirect nature of the Internet allows kids to be mean, because of the faceless power that the screen builds in.
+Being online also removes the empathy that face-to face contact creates.

-Ross Ellis, founder and CEO, Love Our Children USA, a national nonprofit dedicated to stopping all violence against children, including bullying, agrees: “Cyberbullying is huge.”
-E-mails and calls she receives from families confirm the statistics, and she’s learned about cyberbullying by instant message (IM), e-mail, and texting.
-Her best advice to parents is to take all threats any child informs parents of seriously: “You don’t know the hatred of the bully.”
+Ross Ellis, founder and CEO, Love Our Children USA, a national nonprofit dedicated to stopping all violence against children, including bullying, agrees: "Cyberbullying is huge."
+E-mails and calls she receives from families confirm the statistics, and she has learned about cyberbullying by instant message (IM), e-mail, and texting.
+Her best advice to parents is to take all threats any child tells them about seriously: "You don't know the hatred of the bully."
 She is so right about that.
 It is very important to evaluate all threats a child informs you of to determine the level of intensity and how much danger your child may be in.

 - Save all e-mails, IMs, and texts

-- Try to talk to the other parents and determine what may have transpired
+- Try to talk to the other parents and determine what may have gone on

-- Talk to the schools and be prepared for the schools not wanting to get involved
+- Talk to school staff and be prepared to help if school staff are not sure how to get involved

 Call the police if the situation seems to place your child in serious danger with a significant threat, or the other parent will not help you.